|Prepaid account and cards||Yes|

 |Overseas ATM fee||$0 (up to $350/month) and 2% of withdrawal amount after that|

 The Standard account comes with a prepaid Revolut Visa card that is connected to their app.
-With this card you can spend in over 110 currencies at the interbank exchange rate.
-The interbank exchange rate refers to the rate that banks use themselves when swapping between currencies - so you’re getting the lowest rate possible!
+With this card you can spend in over 110 currencies at the interbank exchange rate (which is the rate that banks use themselves when swapping between currencies) - so you’re getting the lowest rate possible!

-And if that’s not enough, there are no exchange fees when you make an international money transfer in 15 fiat currencies like USD, GBP or Euros, up to $9,000 AUD per month and a small fee of 0.5% for transfers over $9,000.
+And if that’s not enough, there are no exchange fees when you make an international money transfer in 27 different currencies (like USD, GBP or Euros), up to $9,000 AUD per month and a small fee of 0.5% for transfers over $9,000.
 There are also no ATM withdrawal fees up to $350 AUD per month, but for anything above you’ll have to pay a 2.00% fee for ATMs withdrawals worldwide.